Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Design and fabrication of high-OAM diffractive optical elements

 The required binary layer thickness is

 where $n \approx 1.66$ is the refractive index of SU-8.
 For $\lambda = 266~\mathrm{nm}$, this yields $h \approx 200~\mathrm{nm}$, providing the necessary $\pi$ phase shift.

-The photoresist was applied using a spin coater operated at 3000~rpm.
+The photoresist was spin-coated at 3000~rpm.
 The resulting film was soft-baked on a hotplate at $95^{\circ}\mathrm{C}$ for 5 minutes.
-The axicon pattern was transferred using a custom UV exposure system based on an H44TV1C0-LFVY LED lamp operating at a wavelength of 365~nm, with an exposure time of 23 minutes.
+The axicon pattern was transferred onto the photoresist using a custom UV exposure system based on an H44TV1C0-LFVY LED lamp operating at a wavelength of 365~nm, with an exposure time of 23 minutes.
 After a post-exposure bake at $95^{\circ}\mathrm{C}$ for 5 minutes and development for 1.5 minutes in PGMEA, the resist thickness was measured with a Linnik MII-4 interference microscope with an accuracy of $\pm 15~\mathrm{nm}$.
 Figures~\ref{fig:axicons_mask}(b--c) show the resulting axicon relief.